Christmas Island evacuees return home

-Australians who were quarantined on Christmas Island over the coronavirus crisis have expressed relief, gratitude – and for some, a wish that they could have stayed a bit longer – as they return home.
+Australians who were quarantined on Christmas Island over the coronavirus crisis have expressed relief, gratitude – and for some, a wish that they could have stayed longer – as they return home.

 They had been evacuated from Wuhan in China’s Hubei province, the epicentre of the virus outbreak.